Gaussianer/FasterSeg/README.md

 ## Overview

+We will show you a way to train the FasterSeg model with custom data for your own application requirements.

 <p align="center">
   <img src="images/cityscapes_128x256.gif" alt="Cityscapes" width="300"/></br>
   <span align="center">Our predictions on Cityscapes Stuttgart demo video #0</span>
 </p>

-We present FasterSeg, an automatically designed semantic segmentation network with not only state-of-the-art performance but also faster speed than current methods.
+FasterSeg is an automatically designed semantic segmentation network with not only state-of-the-art performance but also faster speed than current methods.

 Highlights:
 * **Novel search space**: support multi-resolution branches.